kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001343.JPG" loading="lazy" />

-We feel uncertain about continuing.
-The forecast indicates rain and we feel the 514 meters of elevation gain was probably enough for the day.
-On the other hand, it's only 12:38pm, and if we can keep good pace, we will able to arrive at our next guesthouse before 5pm.
-The other option is taking a bus from *Takahara* to our next lodging.
+We're at 12:38pm with 8.5km still to Chikatsuyu.
+The forecast shows rain incoming, and our legs already climbed 514 meters.
+However, we do have time, we just need to keep a decent pace and we could reach the guesthouse before 5pm.
+The alternative is taking a bus from *Takahara*.

 I sip my coffee and shrug, *"where would the fun be in that?
-We travelled around the planet for the challenge"*, and we decide to continue.
+We travelled around the planet for the challenge"*.
+And so we decide to continue.

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001290.JPG" loading="lazy" />